pyeventsourcing/eventsourcing/README.md

 **Time-Bucketed Logs** — Logged messages and log readers, for writing and reading an indefinitely long stream of events in a scalable manner.
+An example could be a domain event log, that allows all stored events in an application to be logged in a linearly scalable manner, and then retrieved quickly in order, limited by number, from any point in time until another point in time, in reverse or ascending order.

 **Optimistic Concurrency Control** — Implemented using optimistic concurrency controls in the adapted database.
-For example, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control, guaranteeing application-level consistency of each event stream, across a distributed application.
+For example, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of each event stream, across a distributed application.
 It is also possible to serialize the execution of commands on an aggregate, but that is out of the scope of this package.
 If you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

-**Application Level Encryption** — Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable cipher.
+**Application-Level Encryption** — Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable cipher.
 Can optionally be applied to particular events, or all stored events, or not applied at all (the default).
 Included is an AES cipher,